Cerebellar Hypoplasia In Cats: Causes, Symptoms, & Treatment

 Some kittens have other concurrent abnormalities of the brain (such as hydrocephalus) which can lead to a different and possibly confusing combination of different neurological signs.

-Diagnosis Of Cerebellar Hypoplasia
+Diagnosis of Cerebellar Hypoplasia

 When a kitten shows the signs listed above, cerebellar hypoplasia may be suspected, and you need to take your kitten to your DVM veterinarian for a consultation.
 Your veterinarian may suspect cerebellar hypoplasia from a simple physical examination.

-Treatment For Cerebellar Hypoplasia
+Treatment for Cerebellar Hypoplasia

-It is important to spay or neuter affected kittens as the stress caused by sexual hormones and behaviour would aggravate the condition.
+If they can live healthy lives and happy lives, then the issue is one that can be managed.
+It is important to spay or neuter affected kittens as the stress caused by sexual hormones and behavior would aggravate the condition.

 Cases of cerebellar hypoplasia need to have a restricted lifestyle but otherwise they may be able to have a normal life in many ways.
-They cannot live as outdoor cats, and they may not be able to use a litter box normally.

 Conclusion